hamzabourass/fevertoken-tech-test/README.md

 10. You should be able to enter the app from PWD by clicking on the port 80 that shows when you deploy with the script.
 11. By modifying the HTML and pushing the workflow in GitHub Actions starts;
    ![Example Image](Images/WorkflowTest.png)
+12. The Docker images then is pushed to my Dockerhub you can run the script `deployment.sh` again to deploy it and see the diffrence.

 # Task 2 :  Programming Skills
 ## Code in Java